Specifications for LPPM Accredited Sponge and Application Procedures

 - Send the results obtained for the sponge (including purity, concentration of each impurity and oxygen content).

 The sample material produced as above should be divided in to 4 separate containers.
 Each individual sample must be a minimum of 20 grams.

-The containers must be unmarked except for the net weight of the sponge contained as they will not be re-packed before sending to the referees
+The containers must be unmarked except for the LPPM code and the net weight of the sponge contained as they will not be re-packed before sending to the referees

 The applicant will be required to ship two Sponge Samples, free of all charges, to the LPPM.

 (a) The two sample containers should only be marked with the net weight and the identifying code provided by the LPPM, for example PT-SP-2021-1-1 and PT-SP-2021-1-2.

 (b) The two samples should be accompanied by a weight list showing in respect of each samples, the weight in grams expressed to two decimal places.
 The weight list should also show the four-figure assay of each sample.

 Usually, the Sponge Samples must be received by the LPPM within four weeks of the applicant being requested to submit them.
 Failure to submit the Sponge Samples within this timeframe may, in the absence of specific agreement by the LPPM, result in an application being rejected with the forfeiture of the fees paid.

 All transportation and insurance costs are payable by the applicant.